History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

 Former East German referee Bernd Heynemann has testified that he was once greeted in person by Erich Mielke in the locker room at the Friedrich-Ludwig-Jahn-Sportpark before refereeing a match of BFC Dynamo.
 In a statesmanlike manner, Mielke said: "Welcome to the capital of the GDR.
 As football champions, BFC also welcomes the referees and looks forward to high-quality officiating."
 At an event organized by the Federal Foundation for the Reappraisal of the SED Dictatorship in 2015, Heynemann also recounted that, after BFC Dynamo had suffereded a defeat, he experienced "all referees were summoned" and told that "something like that must not happen again."
-However, in an interview with the Leipziger Volkszeitung in 2017, Heynemmann concluded: "The BFC is not ten times champions because the referees only whistled for Dynamo.
+But in an interview with the Leipziger Volkszeitung in 2017, Heynemmann nevertheless concluded: "The BFC is not ten times champions because the referees only whistled for Dynamo.
 They were already strong as a bear".
 When BFC Dynamo, in 2004 and 2005, sought recognition for its East German titles in the form of the right to wear three championship stars on its shirts, Heynemann expressed his support for recognition of all East German titles.